AlexGustafsson/pewview/README.md

 Start the server

 Options:
    --consumer.ipfix                      Enable IPFIX / NetFlow v9 (default: false)
-   --consumer.ipfix.address value    Address to listen on for IPFIX / NetFlow v9 traffic --consumer.ipfix.port value       Port to consume IPFIX / NetFlow v9 on (default: 2055) --consumer.netflow                Enable NetFlow v5 (default: false) --consumer.netflow.address value  Address to listen on for NetFlow v5 traffic --consumer.netflow.port value     Port to consume NetFlow v5 on (default: 2056) --consumer.sflow                  Enable sFlow (default: false) --consumer.sflow.address value    Address to listen on for sFlow traffic --consumer.sflow.port value       Port to consume sFlow on (default: 6343) --geoip.geolite                   Use GeoLite2 as a GeoIP database (default: false) --geoip.geolite.path value        Path to GeoLite2-City.mmdb --geoip.ipgeolocation             Use ipgeolocation.io as a GeoIP database (default: false) --geoip.ipgeolocation.key value   API key for ipgeolocation.io --geoip.ipapi                     Use ip-api.com as a GeoIP database (default: false) --web.root value                  The directory in which the UI lies (default: "./build/frontend") --web.address value               Address to listen on web traffic --web.port value                  The port to use for web traffic (UI / API) (default: 8080) --metrics.bytes                   Expose number of bytes sent in a connection (default: false) --metrics.source-address          Expose source address of a connection (default: false) --metrics.destination-address     Expose destination address of a connection (default: false)
+   --consumer.ipfix.address value        Address to listen on for IPFIX / NetFlow v9 traffic --consumer.ipfix.port value           Port to consume IPFIX / NetFlow v9 on (default: 2055) --consumer.netflow                    Enable NetFlow v5 (default: false) --consumer.netflow.address value      Address to listen on for NetFlow v5 traffic --consumer.netflow.port value         Port to consume NetFlow v5 on (default: 2056) --consumer.sflow                      Enable sFlow (default: false) --consumer.sflow.address value        Address to listen on for sFlow traffic --consumer.sflow.port value           Port to consume sFlow on (default: 6343) --geoip.geolite                       Use GeoLite2 as a GeoIP database (default: false) --geoip.geolite.path value            Path to GeoLite2-City.mmdb --geoip.ipgeolocation                 Use ipgeolocation.io as a GeoIP database (default: false) --geoip.ipgeolocation.key value       API key for ipgeolocation.io --geoip.ipapi                         Use ip-api.com as a GeoIP database (default: false) --web.root value                      The directory in which the UI lies (default: "./build/frontend") --web.address value                   Address to listen on web traffic --web.port value                      The port to use for web traffic (UI / API) (default: 8080) --metrics.window value                The number of seconds to summarize in a block (default: 60) --metrics.expose.bytes                Expose number of bytes sent in a connection (default: false) --metrics.expose.source-address       Expose source address of a connection (default: false) --metrics.expose.source-port          Expose source port of a connection (default: false) --metrics.expose.destination-address  Expose destination address of a connection (default: false) --metrics.expose.destination-port     Expose destination port of a connection (default: false)
 ```

 ## IP Geolocation configuration